 Yes, please!
 Donations make the Community Resilience Challenge possible.
 Just click on the Donate button to support this great event.

-Every year the Challenge expands a little further and a little deeper.
-We work with communities regionally, statewide and nationally to help them leverage the power of this action campaign.
+Every year the Challenge expands a little further and a little deeper and Daily Acts is working with communities regionally, statewide and nationally to help them leverage the power of this action campaign.
 Below are our key collaborators to date.
 If you and/or your organization would like to discuss bringing the Challenge to your community please reach out (firstname.lastname@example.org), we would love to work with you.

 Ashevillage is a modern-indigenous, one-acre, eco-urban, living learning laboratory in Asheville, North Carolina, dedicated to catalyzing community-based, on-the-ground programs, projects and people that foster a vibrant, just, and resilient world.

 Transition US is a nonprofit organization that provides inspiration, encouragement, support, networking, and training for Transition Initiatives across the United States.
 Since the beginning of the Challenge, they have been a key partner in launching the Community Resilience Challenge nationally.
-This initiative, in partnership with the Transition Streets initiative, is helping communities across the nation lower their carbon footprint while saving money and building community.
+This initiative, in partnership with the Transition Streets initiative, is helping communities lower their carbon footprint, while saving money and building community.

 Sustainable Contra Costa